CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 To configure BGP, you need to:

 - Assign an ASN to identify the BGP node.
 In a two-tier leaf and spine environment, you can use {{<link url="#auto-bgp" text="auto BGP">}}, where Cumulus Linux assigns an ASN automatically.
 Auto BGP is supported with NCLU only.
 - Assign a router ID to the BGP node.
+The router ID is a 32-bit value and is typically the address of the loopback interface on the switch.
 - Specify where to disseminate routing information.
 - Set BGP session properties.
 - Specify which prefixes to originate.